 If you’re like most people, you’ll opt for trying out the product on your own.
 This doesn’t apply just to small and mid-size businesses.
 As Gainsight notes, “Enterprise buyers also expect to try and evaluate software in an easy, frictionless way.”

-If you’ve used Netflix, you’ve witnessed this first-hand—you didn’t need to reach out to a sales rep or book a demo before you were able to watch and eventually buy the service.
+If you’ve used Zoom, you’ve witnessed this first-hand—you didn’t need to reach out to a sales rep or book a demo before you were able to try out the service and eventually upgrade to premium.
 The entire onboarding and upgrade experience was handled by the product.

 No need for human intervention.
 Now, that’s not to say that product-led companies don’t need sales reps.
 But your product needs to do the heavy lifting when it comes to getting new users up to speed.

-These tidal waves aren’t stopping anytime soon.
+These challenges aren’t stopping anytime soon.
 They’re here to stay.
 Consumers (like us) demand it.
-Your SaaS business might be able to weather one of these tidal waves, but do you really want to take a chance on surviving all three?
+Your SaaS business might be able to weather one of these challenges, but do you really want to take a chance on surviving all three?

 If the only way you can sell a product is if someone talks to you, you’re using a sales-led strategy.
 Even if you have a marketing engine that generates 1,000s of leads for your sales team, you’re not off the hook.